Chirag-Khola/HelloDevs/README.md

 # HelloDevs 🚀

 Welcome to **HelloDevs**!
-This is a full-stack social networking application built using modern web development technologies. 🌐👩‍💻👨‍💻
+This is a full-stack social networking application built to connect developers around the world. 🌐👩‍💻👨‍💻

 ## Table of Contents 📖